marinamassaneiro/marinamassaneiro/README.md

 ### Hi!
-I'm Marina Massaneiro and I'm starting in the technology area! :nerd_face:
+I'm Marina Massaneiro and I'm starting in technology! :nerd_face:

  In my firsts projects I had contact and learned about these tools: